sukhik/mood/posts/sixthpost.md

 ## Hi

 Okay.
 I'm fine.
 I'm challenged.
 I am having beauty problems.
 Body problems.
 Problems of the most serious kind: time problems.
 Texas is the furnace of earth.
 I am anxious.
+My thoughts are going too fast.

 This post, I arranged the tags in an orderly fashion and I will touch on each tag with a category paragraph to stay focused and keep it light.
 But fast.
 But light.
 But chill.
 But FAST but light.